 Briefly, Shor’s Algorithm (SA) finds an integer’s prime factors.
 For example, the integer can be written as where each are prime.
 More precisely, SA finds the order of an element modulo .
 And so, the problem of finding a non-trivial prime factor of an integer is reduced to finding the order of a non-trivial prime element of the multiplicative quotient group .

 If that’s too high-brow for you, don’t worry, we’ll get to this in the next article.
 First, we need to know what QFT can do for us and only then will we start to realise how it can be useful in the problem of finding prime factors.

 The General Idea Behind Using QFTs in Quantum Algorithms

-In general, you will use a QFT in a quantum algorithm when you have already used superposition and entanglement to encode a problem on to an array of qubits, and you now what to measure those qubits to obtain an answer to the problem.
+In general, you will use a QFT in a quantum algorithm when you have already used superposition and entanglement to encode a problem on to an array of qubits, and now you want to measure those qubits to obtain an answer to your (well-stated) problem.

-The problem with measuring a register of entangled qubits in superposition is that you will only ever get one single result (destroying the others) with only some probability that it is the correct one.
+The problem with measuring a register of entangled qubits in superposition is that you will only ever get one single result (destroying the others) with only some probability that it is the correct one (as per Figure 2).

 Instead, if you could somehow transform the register of entangled qubits in to another state altogether that, not only singles-out the correct result but also gives the associated probability of the singled-out result being correct (including the constraint that the sum of all probabilities equal one), then that would be marvelous!